vkocubinsky/SublimeTableEditor/README.rst

 Testing
 -------

-I tested **SublimeTextEditor** package only for windows.
-It should work under Linux and Mac, but I did not test.
+I tested **SublimeTextEditor** package for windows and quckly tested under linux.
+It should work under Mac, but I did not test.

 ---------
 Alignment